 When choosing the best festival tent for you, we’d recommend looking out for the following features:

-- Blackout bedrooms to diffuse bright early morning sunlight
+* Blackout bedrooms to diffuse early morning sunlight

-- Built-in storage pockets to keep your tent tidy
+* In-built storage pockets to keep things tidy

-- At least one window to let in light when required
+* At least one window to let in light

-- Bright guy lines that are easy to spot
+* Bright guy lines that'll be easy to spot in a festival field

-- A small vestibule for storing festival kit
+* A small vestibule for stashing your festival kit

 If you have budget for a mid-range festival tent, you’ll have plenty of choice from top-rated brands including Vango, Decathlon and Coleman.
 There are some great tunnel and dome tents available this year, and you can expect to pay around $140/£120 for one of the best festival tents in this price bracket.